 Location: Calgary, AB

 Strategic Area: Carbon Capture, Use and Storage

-The objective of this project is to construct a pilot demonstration facility that will capture CO2 emissions and combine them with low grade solid feedstock (e.g. derived from fly ash from coal power plants) to create exfoliated carbon nanoplatelets (CNPs).
+Phase I of this project saw the construction of a pilot demonstration facility to capture CO2 emissions and combine them with low grade solid feedstock (e.g. derived from fly ash from coal power plants) to create exfoliated carbon nanoplatelets (CNPs).
 CNPs can be added to concrete mixes, which results in a concrete that has enhanced compressive strength.
 The demonstration plant has a production target of 500kg of CNPs/month.

 The pilot plant will also provide samples to initiate commercial sales of the product into existing concrete product lines, while helping to create successful market entry and direct sequestration and valorization of CO2 emissions in Alberta.

 Phase II of the project will include testing at the Alberta Carbon Conversion Test Centre (ACCTC), to progress to a full day of operations.
 All sub-segments of the integrated Project system will be tested and undergo safety testing.
 Subsequently, the 3-month operation of the integrated Project will be achieved with over 80% operational uptime.
 Operation and testing reports confirming 2 tonne per day maximum capacity of production will be proven more than 5 times, as will be CO2 capture of over 200 kilograms per day.